Artie Owens: Track

 As a freshman, Owens tied a 41-year-old WVU record for the 100 yard dash by clocking a 9.6.
 He later bettered that mark with a 9.5, a record he shares with fellow two-sport star Harry Blake.
 Owens and Blake also teamed to set Mountaineer records in the 440- and 880-yard relays, and three times won the prestigious Penn Relays.

 Professional career

 San Diego Chargers

-Artie Owens was selected in the fourth round of the 1976 NFL Draft by the San Diego Chargers as a receiver rather than a running back.
+Owens was selected in the fourth round of the 1976 NFL draft by the San Diego Chargers as a receiver rather than a running back.
 Owens played with the Chargers for four seasons.

 He started his pro career out in 1976, playing in 14 games.
 Although seeing some playing time, Owens only recorded 54 yards on three catches, along with one touchdown.
 In 1977, Owens saw no time at receiver, but did have one rush for three yards.

 After San Diego

 Following his season in 1979, Owens was picked up by the Buffalo Bills.
 He saw no action in 1980 with the Bills, and four games into the season he was traded to the New Orleans Saints.
 Owens saw no action with the 1-15 Saints either, and eventually retired after only 3 games in New Orleans.